 Incessantly brushing my teeth and tidying and re-tidying my room became hobbies of mine during the experience.

 This is almost impossible to do in the outside world and not on retreat, when we always have something to distract us.
 It’s no wonder that the things we enjoy – drinking, television, the internet – are all very good at doing just this.
 Any trip on public transport exposes this fact.
 Waiting two minutes for a train is often too long, with people scrabbling to grab their phones, lest they be left alone with their mind for just a moment.

 Your Reaction To The World Is The Cause Of Your Problems, Not The Problems Themselves

 It’s true that after hours of meditating you can have some extremely ‘pleasant’, even blissful, experiences.
 However, the ‘unpleasant’ ones substantially outnumber these.
-The retreat teaches you that both pleasant and unpleasant experiences are all impermanent.
+A silent retreat in India can teach you that both pleasant and unpleasant experiences are all impermanent.
 Your knee hurts.
 The teacher says to focus intensely on the pain, rather than changing your posture.
 Upon closer inspection, you realise that the pain in the knee is just a strong sensation.
 It’s not an issue in itself.
 The real problem is your mind’s reaction to the pain.
 “When will this pain stop?
 This is horrible!
 I want to go home!”
 Once you resolve not to move, the chatter subsides, and the pain becomes much more manageable.
 At times, it disappears completely.